S. S. Rajendran: Personal interests

-Rajendran, being a strict follower of Periyar E. V. Ramasamy's policy of rationalism, never acted in films based on Ithihasas and Puranas.
+Rajendran, being a strict follower of Periyar's policy of rationalism, never acted in films based on Ithihasas and Puranas.
 He earned the sobriquet "Latchiya Nadigar" (Idealistic Actor) as he never acted in films against his policy.

 Death

 Rajendran was admitted into Chennai Meenakshi hospital on 20 October 2014 to treat a lung infection.
 He died on 24 October 2014.